kshitizkhanal7/citizen-generated-data/README.md

 # citizen-generated-data
-A place to organize everything related to Citizen-Generated Data
+A place to organize all information and references related to Citizen-Generated Data